dmcg/daviddenton.github.io/_drafts/connectpattern.md

 #### Action
 The fundamental unit of work in the Connect pattern is the `Action` interface, which represents a single interaction with the remote system, generified by the type of the return object `R`.
 Each action contains the state of the data that needs to be transmitted, and also how to marshall the data within the action to and from the underlying HTTP API.

 For our GitHubApi adapter, we create the superinterface and an implementation of an action to get a user from the API.
-Note that the Action and result type `R` are modelled as Kotlin data classes.
-This will give us advantages which we will cover later:
+Note that the Action and result type `R` are modelled as Kotlin data classes - this will give us advantages which we will cover later:
 ```kotlin
 interface GitHubApiAction<R> {
     fun toRequest(): Request